 The Employment Appeal Tribunal (EAT) have dealt another blow to the gig economy's gradual diminution of workers' rights by finding that a cycle-courier for the taxi and courier company Addison Lee was a 'worker' for the purposes of the Working Time Regulations 1998.
-Jordan Daruvalla and Charlotte Mortlock look at how this judgment is improving protection of workers' rights whilst increasing the uncertainty for businesses in the growing gig economy.

 The Employment Appeal Tribunal (EAT) has now handed down its judgment on Addison Lee's (AL) attempt to overturn the previous ruling that its couriers were indeed 'workers' entitled to basic employment rights.
 The EAT upheld this decision and, in doing so, re-emphasised the importance of assessing the reality of the working relationship rather than its contractual classification.

 Despite its potentially significant impact on the gig economy (see below), the original claim issued by the courier was not for a substantial amount and concerned only 1 weeks' holiday pay that AL, the Appellant in the current case, had refused to pay to one of its cycle-couriers.
 They argued that as the courier was an independent contractor, as specified in his contract, he was not a 'worker' within the Working Time Regulations 1998 and was therefore not entitled to basic employment rights such as holiday pay.
 The Employment Tribunal judge found for the Claimant asserting that when he was logged on to Addison Lee's app, through which he received his courier jobs, he had to be willing and available to work.
 He could not decline the jobs he was given and was therefore under a sufficient degree of employer control to warrant worker status.

 Addison Lee appealed the decision on the following grounds: